-The NorthMet project features two significant assets that together cover approximately 16,700 acres, or 26 square miles.
+The project features two significant assets – the deposit itself and the former Erie processing facilities and infrastructure – that together cover approximately 16,700 contiguous acres, or about 26 square miles.

-The NorthMet ore body is near a number of shut-down iron ore mines and the operational Peter Mitchell open pit mine approximately one mile north.
-The ore body comprises 275 million tons proven and probable reserves grading of 0.79% copper equivalent with Measured and Indicated Mineral Resources of 694 million tons grading 0.74% copper equivalent.
-Please refer to the Updated Technical Report for assumptions and explanations.
+Our NorthMet ore body is near a number of closed iron ore mines and the operational Peter Mitchell open-pit mine immediately north.
+The ore body comprises 275 million tons of proven and probable reserves grading 0.79 percent copper equivalent with Measured and Indicated Mineral Resources of 694 million tons grading 0.74 percent copper equivalent.
+Please refer to the Updated Technical Report [PDF] for assumptions and explanations.

 |Tonnage||Copper Equivalent (1)||Copper||Nickel||Total Precious Metals|